kk-spartans/scholars-cup/14 - Concluding Questions/03 - Imagining yourself in 20 years — future selves and reigniting dreams/03 - Imagining yourself in 20 years — future selves and reigniting dreams.md

 So the world will probably be the same, other than incremental improvements in already existing tech — maybe there’s 10x more code being written because of AI, and maybe that code is actually good.

-Maybe most of the world is now using electric cars, instead of more than some.
+Maybe *most* of the world is now using electric cars, instead of *more than some*.

 ## Me